jackawatts/op-semantic-kernel-demo/README.md

 3. Profit!

 NOTE: On subsequent reruns you can comment out the BuildMemory line as it only needs to be run once to store the document in Qdrant.

+# Sample questions
+* who are you?
+* what project did you work on in 2022?